rciam/rciam_probes/README.md

   * A number of simplesamlphp modules will fire.
 Last will always be the consent page
 * The user lands to the home page of the service

-The probes return exit codes and responses according to Nagios Plugins Specifications.
+The probes return exit codes and performance data according to Nagios Plugins Specifications.

 ## License
 Licensed under the Apache 2.0 license, for details see [LICENSE](https://github.com/ioigoume/rciam_probes/blob/master/LICENSE)